Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 This last one is invisible and entirely modern.

-In a 2024 survey on hospitality, guests ranked Wi-Fi access as the third most important amenity in any space they visit, behind only clean bathrooms and comfortable seating.
+It reads as we thought about your comfort before you arrived.
+In a 2024 hospitality survey, guests ranked Wi-Fi access third among amenities, behind only clean bathrooms and comfortable seating.

-What Professional Stagers Actually Do Before an Open House
+What Professional Stagers Do Before Anyone Arrives

 Leave a Reply